 Creative intelligence is made up of these five different factors: emotional, intelligence, cultural, social, and power.
 These combine to make up your creative quotient – how well you adapt and innovate (not how well you paint).

-AI solutions like pipeline intelligence and Virtual Selling Assistants are taking more of the day-to-day prioritizations and decisions off our plate.
+AI solutions like pipeline intelligence and AI chatbots are taking more of the day-to-day prioritizations and decisions off our plate.
 This opens up more opportunities for sales reps to connect with their accounts, prepare for conversations, and add value to their buyers.